Saint Louis University Basic Education School: Elementary Department

 The Basic Education School - Laboratory Elementary Department (SLU BEdS - Elementary Department) is an elementary school that is a part of Saint Louis University.
 It was founded in 1911 and had been offering a range of classes from Kindergarten to Sixth Grade to students in the local community since 1915.
 The school is located on the Gonzaga Campus of Saint Louis University, named after Saint Aloysius de Gonzaga, a Jesuit saint known for his work with young people and his dedication to education.

-Over the years, the Elementary Department has grown and developed, offering high-quality education to students in the local community.
+Over the years, the Elementary Department has grown and developed, offering education to students in the local community.